 - 1.3kg (just under 3 lb) sugar– we like to use organic sugar or sucanat

 - 250ml (8 oz) white grape juice concentrate

 - 1 sachet general purpose white wine yeast

 - 1 tsp yeast nutrient

 In terms of supplies, there are a few basic items you should have.
-You can often find these on craigslist, and definitely at a brewing supply store.
-But you can also order them easily from amazon.
-I have put together a little gizmo to show you what you’ll need.
+You can often find these on craigslist, and definitely at a brewing supply store, or you can order them on amazon.

 What to Do: